 I have been thinking about that childhood moment in the principal’s office here recently as I reflect on other “hard, right things” in leadership.
 There have been right decisions I have made that have cost me dearly.
 Friends have been lost, promotions have been stunted, and opportunities denied, but all said and done, it has been worth it.

-I think back to a time when I knew it was likely that I would be asked for my view on a subject and chose to remain silent and strategically avoid answering any questions because I knew that to be honest would cause a great deal of turmoil for those involved no matter how lovingly and tactfully I responded.
-Then I was asked for honest feedback.
+I think back to a time when I knew it was likely that I would be asked to complete an exit questionnaire for an organization.
+I truly desired to remain silent and strategically avoid answering any questions because I knew that to be honest would cause a great deal of turmoil for those involved no matter how lovingly and tactfully I responded.
+Then I was asked directly for honest feedback on the organization and its leaders.

 I sat alone and prayed for a long while.
 “I could lie,” I thought.
 “Say everything is sterling.
 Sweep any problems under the rug…and then dance on the rug.”